 Having good Japanese knives is a must when it comes to preparing delicious Japanese dishes.
-We’re not just referring to sushi: the cutting of rest of the food with a touch of culinary art in this kitchen is very important too.
+We’re not just referring to sushi here by the way: the cutting of rest of the food with a touch of culinary art in this kitchen is very important too.

-Sometimes it depends on the type of food getting prepared and its properties.
-To begin with, it would be perfect if you can start with a sashimi knife.
+At times, the type of ware depends on the sort of food getting prepared and its properties.
+To begin with, it would be a great idea if you start with a sashimi knife.

 Recommended: KYOKU 5-Knife Set with Block – 8” Chef Knife + 8” Bread Knife + 6.5” Carving Knife + 5” Utility Knife + 3.5” Paring Knife